timhaj/maTH/README.md

     return 0;
 }
 ```
-to run the code, run the following command with the library (already included in the repo):
+to run the code, run the following command with the library:
 ```console
 g++ <file_name> -L. -lmaTH -o main_executable
 ```